LaurentJouron/LaurentJouron/README.md

 These are the ones that are validated.
 ___

+Project 1 :
-1 - Take charge of your training :
+* Take charge of your training :
   * Understanding the Web
   * Implement an information monitoring system
   * Develop your soft skills
   * learning to learn
   * Manage your time effectively
 ___
+Project 2 : <a href="https://github.com/LaurentJouron/books-toscrape.com" target="_blank">books-toscrape.com</a>

-2 - Use the Python basics for market analysis :
+* Use the Python basics for market analysis :
   * Learn the basics of the Python language
   * Learn about Pyhon for data analysis
   * Learn how to use the command line in a terminal